edose/bulletin2/README.md

 We weight more recent observations more heavily as they are certainly more relevant (per obs) to next-year predictions.

-A star's **LPV period** (on which each star's Fourier series is based) is also a parameter unless one fixes it to constant value, which proved impossible for two reasons: (1) even the best sources of LPV period information are unreliable for perhaps 20% of the listed stars, and (2) LPV periods do change over time scale of years, so that listed periods need to be adjusted for stable Fourier fits.
+A star's **LPV period** (on which that star's Fourier series is based) amounts to an additional parameter--unless one fixes it to constant value, which proved impossible for two reasons:
+1. even the best sources of
+LPV period information are unreliable for perhaps 20% of the listed stars, and
+2. LPV periods do change over time scale of years, so that listed periods need to be adjusted for stable Fourier fits.
 Worse, period is an extremely non-linear parameter, so we must fit it indirectly and approximately.

 Experiments indicate that when a LPV's period deviates from the historical by more than perhaps 5%, this can be detected.
-As a side-benefit If this result holds, each such star can and should be marked as a special target for its next maximum and minimum.
+As a side-benefit :each such deviant LPV star can and should be marked as a special target for observation at (at least) its next maximum and minimum.
 ---
 ---

-**Demonstration 1 of 2: Make an ANNUAL, STATIC LPV Bulletin table:**
+####Demonstration 1 of 2: Make an ANNUAL, STATIC LPV Bulletin table:

 _Code file util.py.
 Primary function: make_new_bulletin()._